 In this article, I’m giving you lists of questions to ask yourself (there’s also a free worksheet download) which will help you recover from any of the more crappy things that happened this year and set yourself up for a successful new year.
 You can do this alone with a cuppa’ or glass of wine, or as part of a mastermind group, or a Skype call with a peer or mentor… whatever works for you!

-Download your worksheet here
+Download your worksheet here (no signup required)

 No need to sign up, just click here to download your worksheet and get started right away.

 Feel the fear

 Yeah, I’m starting with the bad stuff.
 Let me explain.
 When mistakes happen or projects fail in my business, I get that horrible, stomach-churning-cringe feeling.
 It’s hard to look at mistakes and failures.
 BUT, by looking at them, we can figure out what went wrong and get closure.
 Learn a lesson, and do better next time.

 - What were your biggest flops this year?

 - Did you invest in something that didn’t show any return?

 - Were you totally stressed out by something or someone?

 List all the crap and consider what you could have done differently.